 If a loved one passed away untimely, you may be grieving and not be able to focus on your financial affairs.
 Many people who lost a family member go through a difficult time of readjustment and do not deal with life insurance issues immediately.

-How to Claim Life Insurance Benefits After Death: The Process Flow
+How to Claim a Life Insurance Policy

-The good news is that claiming life insurance benefits is quite straightforward and easy once you know what you need to do.
-Here are the steps you should follow:
+In most cases, claiming life insurance benefits is quite straightforward and simple once you know what you need to do.

-2. Obtain Copies of the Death Certificate
+1. Obtain Copies of the Death Certificate

-In order to file a claim for the proceeds of a life insurance policy, a certified copy of the decedent’s death certificate is required.
+In order to file a claim for the proceeds of a life insurance policy, a certified copy of the insured’s death certificate is required.
 A death certificate is a necessary document that serves as proof of death.
 It may be obtained through the funeral home or the vital records department.

-3. Contact the Life Insurance Company
+2. Contact the Life Insurance Company

 Notifying the insurance company as soon as possible after a loved one’s death may expedite getting your life insurance claim paid.
 If you know the name of the agent who sold the policy to the policyholder, he/she may help getting through to the claims department.
 With employer provided life insurance coverage, contacting the human resources/benefits department at the decedent’s place of work will help start the life insurance claim process.

-4. Gather the Documents
+3. Gather the Documents

 - Death certificate and all supporting documents.
 Proof of death is necessary when filing a life insurance claim.
-You will need a certified copy of the death certificate, a police report, a toxicology report, an autopsy report, a coroner’s report, a medical examiner’s report and in some cases, medical records.
+You will need a certified copy of the death certificate, a police report, a toxicology report, an autopsy report, a coroner’s report, a medical examiner’s report, and in some cases, medical records.